cherrypy/cherrypy/docs/basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To configure your application, pass in a dictionary or a file when you associate their application to the server.
+To configure your application, pass in a dictionary or a file when you associate your application to the server.

 .. code-block:: python